 Taking cyber security seriously

 It is, without doubt, the biggest danger to have ever faced business security systems.
 In 2018 alone, ONS reported that 4.5 million cyber-crimes were committed across England and Wales.
-More worrying still is that over a quarter of businesses (28%) don't know how many cyber-attacks they've had and a third don't know how they happened.
+More worrying still is that don't know how many cyber-attacks they've had and a third don't know how they happened.

 Continue reading to find out more about these growing threats and how you can safeguard against them.